josephlei/calegapi/README.md

 * lst extensioned list files
 * dat/lob files with raw data

-So after reading [Legislature.gov](http://www.govtech.com/internet/Legislaturegov-Function-Trumps-Form-in-the-Quest-to-Shine-Light-on-State-Policymaking.html) in GovTech magazine I decided to have a go at making all the CA Legislative raw databanks available via modern **RESTful API** and using open source tools wherever available, minimizing cost.
+So after reading [Legislature.gov](http://www.govtech.com/internet/Legislaturegov-Function-Trumps-Form-in-the-Quest-to-Shine-Light-on-State-Policymaking.html) in GovTech magazine I decided to have a go at making all the CA Legislative raw databanks available via modern **RESTful API** and using open source tools wherever available, minimizing cost to where I can sponsor this project our of pocket while incubating.

 ### Results
 * All raw data from **1989 to present** proven capable of being loaded on Amazon Web Services EC2 Cloud (open source Ubuntu and MariaDB 10.x) including **full legislative texts for all revisions**